Skip to main content

 We’re here to share what we know — but don’t take it as medical advice.
 Talk to your medical provider if you have questions.

 If you have small bumps around your eyes, you’re not alone.
-Small bumps around the eyes are a very common skincare issue, though different factors can cause them.
-Milia, styes, and chalazia are just three types of bumps that can appear under or on your eyelids.
+Small bumps around the eyes are a very common skincare concern, though different factors can cause them.
+Miliastyes, and chalazia are just three types of bumps that can appear under or on your eyelids.
 Another condition that may be to blame is periocular dermatitis.

-The good news is that most of these conditions are treatable and may not need medical attention.
-But you’ll have to start with some investigative work or consult a medical provider.
-And, if there’s lasting pain, swelling, or oozing, it’s probably best to see a medical provider.
+The good news is that most of these conditions are treatable.
+But you’ll have to start with some investigative work or consult a medical provider to understand the cause of the bumps under your eyes.
+And, if you’re experiencing lasting pain, swelling, or oozing, it’s best to see a medical provider.

 Periocular dermatitis